 As we head towards 2020, every tourism business needs to offer a digital experience which is simple, quick and easy so that we convert many more of our enquiries into bookings.
 There are so many solutions available that don’t have to cost the earth.

-This 3 year nationwide digital skills programme aimed at significantly at the tourism sector has been developed in response to the feedback from industry.
-Launched in December 2015, support, training and 1-1 surgeries are now taking place across the country.
-Key partners are Scottish Enterprise, Highlands & Islands Enterprise, VisitScotland, Skills Development Scotland, Business Gateway and the Scottish Tourism Alliance.
+DTS is a digital skills programme aimed at significantly at the tourism sector has been developed in response to the feedback from industry.
+Launched in December 2015, support, training and surgery sessions are now taking place across the country.